-What language is spoken at the HPI D-School?
+What language are we speaking at the HPI D-School?

-Also, students, PhDs and employees of HPI are exempt from this rule; for them HPI School of Design Thinking is free.
+Students, PhDs and employees of HPI are exempt from this rule; for them participation in the Design Thinking programs is free of charge.

-What are the necessary requirements for students at the D-School?
+What are the requirements to study at the D-School?

 What personal requirements are expected of HPI D-School students?